iintore/simple_shell/README.md

 You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker

 ## Authors
-Tony Lewis MANZI
+"Tony Lewis MANZI" &
-Anastase DUKUNDABERA
+"Anastase DUKUNDABERA"